orenamema/Weatherdashboard-Portfolio/README.md

 * Application stores previously searched for cities in localstorage and displays them to the user.
 * Application loads last searched city forecast on page load.

-Following is the code that change to occur throughout the work day: